 - Practice positive daily health habits.
 Get up and get dressed every morning.
 Move your body every day.
 Exercise is one of the best stress busters and mood boosters around.
 Eat a healthy diet and get enough sleep every night.

 - Talk it out.
-Share your feelings with trusted family or friends.
+Share your feelings with trusted family members or friends.
 Or talk with a clergy member.
-DO NOT keep things bottled up inside.
+Do not keep things bottled up inside.

 - Follow your treatment plan.
 When your COPD is well-managed, you will have more energy for the things you enjoy.

 - Do not delay.
 Get help for depression.